SpeakerSleuth: Can Large Audio-Language Models Judge Speaker Consistency across Multi-turn Dialogues?: Further Analyses of LALMs

 In our main evaluation, we provide models with a single reference audio sample from the target speaker to establish a comparison baseline.
 We investigate what happens when this reference is absent, requiring models to judge consistency solely from the dialogue turns themselves.

-Table~\ref{tab:analysis_reference_impact} shows that removing reference audio causes models to default to \textit{Consistent} judgments: S1 accuracy rises to up to 99\% while S2 and S3 drops below 15\%.
-Without an explicit comparison anchor, models adopt extremely lenient thresholds that accept nearly all inputs as consistent, failing to detect even gender switches.
-Localization results exhibit the same pattern (see Appendix~\ref{app:analy:reference_audio}).

-This reveals that current LALMs cannot establish appropriate decision boundaries without explicit references.
-Rather than developing robust internal speaker representations from dialogue context alone, models rely heavily on explicit reference audio to anchor their judgments.
-This pattern connects to our earlier finding from the discrimination task (Table~\ref{tab:main_results}), where models achieved substantially better performance through relative judgment.
+Table~\ref{tab:analysis_impact} shows that for several models, removing reference audio leads them to default to \textit{Consistent} judgments: S1 accuracy increases sharply while S2/S3 accuracy drops substantially.
+Without an explicit comparison anchor, these models adopt lenient thresholds, failing to detect even obvious inconsistencies such as gender switches.
+Localization results exhibit the same pattern (Table~\ref{tab:analysis_impact_localization}).
+This reveals that many LALMs fail to establish appropriate decision boundaries without explicit references.
+Rather than developing robust internal speaker representations from dialogue context alone, they rely heavily on explicit reference audio to anchor their judgments.
+This pattern connects to our earlier finding from the Discrimination task (Table~\ref{tab:main_results}), where models achieved better performance through relative judgment.
 These findings have important practical implications: in real-world applications such as TTS validation, providing reference audio is essential for reliable speaker consistency judgment.